lasy/cpass/vignettes/cpass_vignette.md

 * preparing them for diagnosis with the `as_cpass_data()`

-* running the `CPASS()` function on these data and extract some general statistics about the diagnoses
+* running the `cpass()` function on these data and extract some general statistics about the diagnoses

 * visually explore the data of specific subjects with the visualization functions.